By 37Design |

 Common frustrations include:

-• Timeouts on large files: Server-side limits (often set at 2MB to 8MB per file by default) can reject high-resolution smartphone photos, which regularly exceed 5MB each.
+• Server-side limits (often set at 2MB to 8MB per file by default) can reject high-resolution smartphone photos, which regularly exceed 5MB each.

-• No resume on failure: If one file in a batch fails, you often have to re-select and re-upload everything.
+• If one file in a batch fails, you often have to re-select and re-upload everything because there is no resume on failure.

-• Session expiration: Long uploads can outlast your WordPress login session, causing the entire batch to fail at the end.
+• Long uploads can outlast your WordPress login session, causing the entire batch to fail at the end.

-• Accidental navigation: One wrong swipe on a mobile browser can navigate you away from the upload page, killing the process entirely.
+• One wrong swipe on a mobile browser can navigate you away from the upload page, killing the process entirely.

 WordPress Official App Limitations